DistributedBlocks/solarbankerscoin_24.0/README.md

-DistributedBlocks is a next-generation cryptocurrency.
+SolarBankesCoinis a next-generation cryptocurrency.

-DistributedBlocks improves on Bitcoin in too many ways to be addressed here.
+SolarBankesCoinimproves on Bitcoin in too many ways to be addressed here.

-DistributedBlocks is a small part of OP Redecentralize and OP Darknet Plan.
+SolarBankesCoinis a small part of OP Redecentralize and OP Darknet Plan.

 ## Links